marlonmetal/avalanche-docs/docs/nodes/validate/staking.md

 - The ID of the node you’re delegating to
 - When you want to start/stop delegating stake (must be while the validator is validating)
-- How many AVAX you are staking
+- How many METAL you are staking
 - The address to send any rewards to

 :::info
-The minimum amount that a delegator must delegate is 25 AVAX.
+The minimum amount that a delegator must delegate is 25 METAL.
 :::

 :::warning
-Note that once you issue the transaction to add your stake to a delegator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** If you’re not sure, ask for help on [Discord](https://chat.avax.network).
+Note that once you issue the transaction to add your stake to a delegator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.**
 :::

 ### Delegator Rewards